3 dead after being ejected from car in fiery crash in Newark

-Police say a Cadillac CTS was eastbound when it crashed and caught fire just before 11 p.m.
+Police say a Cadillac CTS was headed eastbound on Route 22 in Newark when the driver somehow lost control just before 11 p.m.

+Two people, later identified as 19-year-old Taylor Hill and 18-year-old Kamal Johnson, were ejected from the vehicle and pronounced dead immediately after the crash.

-Three people were ejected from the vehicle and rushed to St. Barnabas Hospital in Livingston.
+A third victim, 20-year-old Nashawn Brooks, was also ejected and later died Wednesday afternoon at St. Barnabas Hospital in Livingstone.

 All lanes of Route 22 were shut down near the Hillside town line.